National emergency area retrofit

 At National Highways safety is our top priority.

-In comparison to January 2022, the £390m programme will see around 50% more emergency areas across the ALR network, giving drivers added reassurance.
+Following completion of the £390m programme there will be around 50% more emergency areas across the ALR network, in comparison to January 2022, giving drivers added reassurance.

-This investment in new emergency areas is all designed to help road users feel safe and be even safer on our roads.
-It is part of other improvements we are making, including:
+This investment in new emergency areas, along with technology like stopped vehicle detection, better and more signs and more information about smart motorways online and in an updated Highway Code, is all designed to help road users feel safe and be even safer on our roads.

 About emergency areas